ludicast/ice/README.markdown

 Two global arrays exist named `IceJavascriptHelpers` and `IceCoffeescriptHelpers`.
 If you add to those arrays strings of Javascript or Coffeescript, those strings will be included in your views.
 These string are also compiled in the case of Coffeescript.

 This is slightly hackish, so expect this approach to shortly be replaced with a better one.
-But it is a decent way to add helpers to your Eco file.
+But it is a quick way to add helpers to Ice.

 ## NavBar